Report for NSF Workshop on AI for Electronic Design Automation: Acknowledgments

-\begin{IEEEbiographynophoto}{Yizhou Sun.} Yizhou Sun is a professor at department of Computer Science of UCLA and an Amazon Scholar.
-She received her Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign in 2012.
-Her principal research interest is in mining graphs/networks, and more generally in data mining, machine learning, and network science, with a focus on modeling novel problems and proposing scalable algorithms for large-scale, real-world applications.
-She is a pioneer researcher in mining heterogeneous information networks, with a recent focus on deep learning on graphs, AI for Chip Design, AI for Science, and neuro-symbolic reasoning.
-Yizhou has over 200 publications in books, journals, and major conferences.
+\begin{IEEEbiography}[{ }]{Yizhou Sun} (Senior Member, IEEE) received the Ph.D. degree in computer science from the University of Illinois at Urbana-Champaign in 2012.
+She is a Professor at the Department of Computer Science, UCLA, and an Amazon Scholar.
+She is a Pioneer Researcher in mining heterogeneous information networks, with a recent focus on deep learning on graphs, AI for chip design, AI for science, and neuro-symbolic reasoning.
+She has over 200 publications in books, journals, and major conferences.
 Tutorials on her research have been given in many premier conferences.
-She is a recipient of multiple Best Paper Awards, ACM SIGKDD Doctoral Dissertation Award, Yahoo ACE (Academic Career Enhancement) Award, NSF CAREER Award, CS@ILLINOIS Distinguished Educator Award, Amazon Research Awards (twice), Okawa Foundation Research Award, VLDB Test of Time Award, WSDM Test of Time Award, ACM Distinguished Member, IEEE AI’s 10 to Watch, and SDM/IBM faculty award.
-She is a general co-chair of SIGKDD 2023, PC co-chair of ICLR 2024, and PC co-chair of SIGKDD 2025. \end{IEEEbiographynophoto}
+She was a ACM Distinguished Member.
+She was a recipient of multiple Best Paper Awards, the ACM SIGKDD Doctoral Dissertation Award, the Yahoo Academic Career Enhancement (ACE) Award, the NSF CAREER Award, the CS@ILLINOIS Distinguished Educator Award, the Amazon Research Awards (twice), the Okawa Foundation Research Award, the VLDB Test of Time Award, the WSDM Test of Time Award, the IEEE AI’s 10 to Watch, and the SDM/IBM Faculty Award.
+She is the General Co-Chair of SIGKDD 2023, the PC Co-Chair of ICLR 2024, and the PC Co-Chair of SIGKDD 2025. \end{IEEEbiography}